lifelike/pangamebook/README.md

-All cross-references in the document will lastly be updated to display the number they refer to, so what was in the original document "see first_room" (where *first_room* is a valid cross-reference, not just text) will become someting like "see 12".
+All cross-references in the document will lastly be updated to display the number they refer to, so what was in the original document "see first_room" (where *first_room* is a valid cross-reference, not just text) will become something like "see 12".

 The best way to learn is probably to experiment with the included *example.md* and skim some of Pandoc's documentation.